-A former student brought an action in federal district court claiming First Amendment and due process violations following the College's decision to dismiss him from the nursing program.
-In August 2014, the federal district court granted the College's motion for summary judgment.
-Plaintiff appealed the decision to the Eight Circuit Court of Appeals; appeal is pending.
-The College will continue to vigorously defend the case.
+A former nursing student brought an action in federal district court claiming first amendment and due process violations in Central Lakes College's decision to academically dismiss him from the nursing program after he posted inappropriate comments on Facebook.
+In August 2014, the federal district court granted Central Lakes College's motion for summary judgment.
+On October 26, 2016 the Eighth Circuit Court of Appeals affirmed the district court's grant of summary judgment.
+The district court found decisively in favor of Central Lakes College.
+Plaintiff may seek further review.
+If summary judgment were reversed Plaintiff has requested approximately \$2 million in damages, readmission to the nursing program and attorney's fees.
+The case is being vigorously contested.